CraigStuntz/CraigStuntz.github.io/drafts/2024-06-15-typechecking-1-1.markdown

 Speaking of which...

 ## What Is Bidirectional Type Checking?

+Understanding bidirectional typechecking is whole point of the tutorial!
+However, we won't actually work on a bidirectional type checker until part 2.

 <div class="highlight">
 Normalization by evaluation is one way of performing this sameness check,